-The shopping scene in Detroit has really begun to grow in the past few years, with boutique retail outlets popping up all over the city.
-Popular shopping neighbourhoods in the metro include the culturally rich Midtown and old Corktown, while Birmingham is seen as the retail flagship in the suburbs.
+The shopping scene in Detroit has really begun to grow in the last few years, with boutique retail outlets popping up all over the city.
+Popular shopping neighbourhoods in the metro include the culturally-rich Midtown and old Corktown, while Birmingham is seen as the retail flagship in the suburbs.
 Those looking for an all-in-one experience should head out to nearby Dearborn to browse its Walmart supercentre.

-Perhaps most exciting is Eastern Market near downtown, a historic commercial district covering a massive 43 acres of land and boasting over 150 businesses.
+Perhaps most exciting is Eastern Market near downtown, a historic commercial district covering a massive 43 acres of land and boasting more than 150 businesses.
 There is a charming bohemian quality to its many studios and art galleries, while there are numerous eateries and sellers of fresh and organic produce.

 Eating out and groceries in Detroit

 Detroit is a multicultural melting pot, reflected in its myriad restaurants and food offerings.
-Whether you’re craving a shwarma from Greektown, Polish cuisine from Hamtramck, or a spicy burrito from – you guessed it – Mexicantown, there are spots to suit all tastes.
+Whether craving a shwarma from Greektown, Polish cuisine from Hamtramck, or a spicy burrito from Mexicantown, there are spots to suit all tastes.
 Residents can enjoy small hole-in-the-wall diners and coffee shops, or splurge on fine dining and upmarket delis.
 The city is famous for its local take on the Coney hot dog, serving it with fresh onions, mustard and chilli sauce.